Back when I lived in Australia, visiting the Nordics was completely out of the question.

 I also took a train from Stockholm to Uppsala, which was about 40 minutes out of the city.
 This cost 93 SEK (about 11 USD) each way.

-We rented a little Chevrolet Spark from Sixt in Iceland, which cost 61 EUR (about 69 USD) per day.
+We rented a small car in Iceland, which cost 61 EUR (about 69 USD) per day.
 This was the only time that we rented a car, but the prices are similar throughout other Nordic countries.

 An average meal out cost around 15-25 USD per person in most of the countries we visited, though Sweden was a little cheaper.
 Sweden also had more options for take away food and quick bites at bakeries and cafes, whereas the other Nordic countries were more restaurant oriented.